-Students applying for state aid must file either the Free Application for Federal Student Aid (FAFSA) form, as approved by the U.S. Department of Education, or for those not eligible for Federal student aid, the Washington Application for State Financial Aid (WASFA).
+Students applying for state aid must file either the Free Application for Federal Student Aid (FAFSA) form, as approved by the U.S. Department of Education, or for those not eligible for or wanting to apply for Federal student aid, the Washington Application for State Financial Aid (WASFA).

 Institutions may also require that students complete an institutional aid application to collect additional information that is not available on the FAFSA or WASFA.
 If so, institutions must provide such applications to students on a timely basis if they receive FAFSA or WASFA information from students but have not received the required institutional application.
 Instructions for students to complete the WASFA can be found at: www.readysetgrad.org/WASFA.

-Access to information for WASFA students that have applied to your institution can be found in the WSAC Portal under Programs>WASFA.
+Access to information for WASFA students that have applied to your institution can be found in the WSAC Portal under Programs>WASFA and should be checked for new applications on a consistent basis parallel with processing FAFSA applications.
 Aid administrators must be granted WASFA permissions in the WSAC Portal to access WASFA applicant data.